microsoft/TypeScript-Sublime-Plugin/README.md

 #### Inferred project

-For loose TS files opened in Sublime, the plugin will create an inferred project and include every files that the current file refers to.
+For loose TS files opened in Sublime, the plugin will create an inferred project and include every file that the current file refers to.

 #### Configured project